 Her most noted award was for the painting ‘Following the Landscape’, one of a series selected by Maudie Palmer for exhibition in the Nillumbik Art Prize.
 ‘Following the Landscape’ also won the ‘People’s Choice Award’.

-Sheryl has been a featured artist at the Canterbury Art Exhibition at Canterbury Primary and has exhibited annually there since 1998.In 2008 she won best painting small works which was judged by Dr John Gregory, Senior Lecturer of Theory of Art and Design at Monash University.
+Sheryl has been a featured artist at the Canterbury Art Exhibition at Canterbury Primary and has exhibited annually since 1997.In 2008 she won best painting small works which was judged by Dr John Gregory, Senior Lecturer of Theory of Art and Design at Monash University.
 In 2015 'Night Moves Lorne' won 3rd prize in the small works.